 It can also be through their actions, their journeys, or their relationships.

-Let’s cut to the chase and get into the actual techniques and examples.
+Let’s cut to the chase and get into the actual video storytelling examples and techniques.

 1. Focus on a big theme

 Ask yourself this: what’s the target audience you want to reach through the video?